kiorpesc/AutoNAZA/README.md

 6 - Auto takeoff and landing

-POC 7 - Video recording/streaming via wifi or cellular link
+DONE 7 - Video recording/streaming via wifi or cellular link

       -GStreamer coupled with a webcam with hardware h264 encoding provides a stable and low-latency stream